 CAPE is not affiliated with any specific religion or political persuasion.
 We do not teach religion or morals or a political viewpoint.
 We present philosophies only.
-To this end, we may incorporate 'Comparing Community Religions' & 'Political Systems in the Community' as part of our program just as we include mythology, history, art appreciation, and history of music.
+To this end, we may incorporate 'Comparing Community Religions' & 'Political Systems in the Community' or other locally developed programs/courses as part of our program just as we include mythology, history, art appreciation, and history of music.